Description

 Obverse

-Depicts the coat of arms (1951-1975), name of the colony above, value below.
+Depicts the coat of arms of Portuguese Angola, encircled by the colony's name in Portuguese at the top, and the value positioned below.

 The coats of arms of the Portuguese colonies were introduced in 1935.
 All arms were of the same model: divided vertically in such a way that two sub-shields are formed.
 The dexter was white with five small blue shields each bearing five white discs (i.e. Cinco Quinas, Five Quinas representing the motherland).
 The sinister represented the colony.
 The colonial sub-shields for Angola depicted a golden elephant above a golden zebra.
 In the base green and white waves to indicate the overseas location.
 To complete the badge, the arms were set upon a golden armillary sphere with a golden mural crown.
 The crown had 5 apparent towers in each tower charged an armillary sphere and in each space between towers charged Christ’s cross.